facebookarchive/nuclide-format-js/README.md

 1. type `import`s
 2. bare `require`s
 3. `require`s assigned to capitalized names (including in destructuring)
-4. `require`s assigned to lowercased names (including in destructuring)
+4. `require`s assigned to uncapitalized names (including at least one in destructuring)

 For example: